Large centrifugal ventilation fan for tunnel and metro duty on the Jitamitra shop floor

 Balance qualityISO 21940 G6.3G2.5 / G1.0 on application

 The envelope above covers the great majority of tunnel and metro ventilation duty — high flow at moderate static, with the demanding case being the smoke-control emergency rather than the daily air-change.
-Fire-mode construction is rated to your stated class and hold time — commonly 250 °C / 2 h or 400 °C / 2 h — and that construction intent is stated honestly as tested-to-standard, not third-party certified.
+Fire-mode construction is built and in-house tested to the temperature-and-time class your fire strategy specifies — commonly 250 °C / 2 h or 400 °C / 2 h — stated honestly as tested-to-standard, not third-party certified.
 Reverse-flow performance is engineered and stated explicitly, never assumed from a rotation swap.
 Bearing life is a design target of L10h ≥ 40,000 h continuous, longer on application.
 For duty beyond the envelope we engineer to spec and quote on enquiry.

 How a Jitamitra TMJS fan is specified